 Family child care licensees must submit EEC BRC consent forms for all family child care candidates (including household members and persons regularly on the premises 15 years of age or older) with a signature validated by means permitted by EEC policy.

-For group, school aged, residential and placement Program employees, interns, unsupervised regular volunteers who have , or non-staff working in an unsupervised capacity at such Programs, the identity verification process must be completed by the Program.
+For group, school aged, residential and placement Program employees, interns, unsupervised volunteers with unsupervised access to children, or non-staff working in an unsupervised capacity at such Programs, the identity verification process must be completed by the Program.
 Programs must ensure that an authorized BRC Program Administrator has validated a candidate’s identity by means approved by EEC policy.

 For CCDF-funded caregivers and programs, the identity verification process must be completed by a BRC Program Administrator authorized by EEC in accordance with EEC policy.